rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.3 General rule

-<a name="1.23.3.1">1.23.3.1</a> Transcribe Other title information in the form and order in which it is presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="1.23.3.1">1.23.3.1</a> Transcribe Other title information in the form and order indicated by the sequence, layout, or lettering style on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).

+>**Example:**
+>Title proper: <CITE>Brilliant Luna Park at night</CITE>
+Other title information: Coney Island, New York's great pleasure resort
+>>(*Comment*: Stereograph card with a long dash between the two separable parts of the title)

-<a name="1.23.3.2">1.23.3.2</a> If the other title information precedes the [Title proper](/DCRMR/title/Title-proper/) on the title page, transpose it to its required position unless it is a grammatically inseparable part of the title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
+<a name="1.23.3.2">1.23.3.2</a> If the other title information precedes the [Title proper](/DCRMR/title/Title-proper/) on a title page, transpose it to its required position unless it is a grammatically inseparable part of the title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
 When transposing Other title information, do not use the mark of omission.
 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.01.2](/DCRMR/title/#1012-element-order) and [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).

-<a name="1.23.3.3">1.23.3.3</a> If the other title information appears on the title page preceding or following text associated with another element of the description (except for [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/); see [2.21.385.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.385.1)), transpose it to the Other title information unless it is a grammatically inseparable part of the other element.
+<a name="1.23.3.3">1.23.3.3</a> If the other title information appears on a title page preceding or following text associated with another element of the description (except for [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/); see [2.21.385.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.385.1)), transpose it to the Other title information unless it is a grammatically inseparable part of the other element.
 When transposing Other title information, do not use the mark of omission.
 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).

+<a name="1.23.3.4.Y.Y">1.23.3.4.Y.Y</a> In case of doubt, transcribe as part of the title proper.

 ## 1.23.31 Other title information beginning with prepositions, conjunctions, etc.